bramstein/promis/README.md

 var rejected = Promise.reject('bye');
 ```

 The `race` method can be used to "race" two or more promises against each other.
-The returned promises is settled with the result of the first promise that is settled.
+The returned promises is settled with the result of the first promise that settles.

 ```javascript
 // first will be resolved with 'hello'